 AI can also provide assistance to students on a daily basis.
 Have you heard of Jill Watson?
 The last name may give it away, and yes, “she” is related to the Watson of IBM.
 Jill Watson is a graduate-level artificially intelligent teacher assistant (TA).
 Jill helps students of the Knowledge-Based Artificial Intelligence course at Georgia Tech.
 Jill was implemented on IBM’s Watson platform and first used in the spring 2016 semester.

 When Georgia Tech introduced Jill into their course, they run a little experiment: they didn’t tell the students which TA is AI and which one is human.
 They had 2 “Jills” named Stacy and Ian working alongside 13 human TAs.
 In an article from January 2017, they describe this experiment and their observations on the virtual TAs activity.
 At the end of the semester, students were polled about who was human and which TA was AI.
 A little over 50% of them guessed that Stacy was AI and 16% named Ian as non-human.
 About 10% of the students thought that 2 of the human teacher assistants weren’t real.

 AIEd – technology democratizing education

 Artificial intelligence in education has a variety of benefits: business, academic, and social.
 It helps make high-quality education accessible to everyone, and allows students to learn at their own pace.
 AI-driven solutions can answer learners’ questions, recommend resources, create personalized curriculums, grade assignments.
 It can also predict which students are about to drop out to provide them with the support they need, at the same time making sure that the money isn’t escaping your business.

 For a long time, it’s been a popular opinion that education has to be changed – possibly to be individualized to improve outcomes.
-Now, with the help of AI, a whole variety of e-learning platforms offer adjustable courses that help learners make the most of their education.
+Now, with the help of artificial intelligence development services, a whole variety of e-learning platforms offer adjustable courses that help learners make the most of their education.